 Describing himself akin to a homing pigeon, the call of The Murray was too much for Andrew Whitehead to resist.
 After 20 years in the army and travelling the world, Andrew says, “I wasn't happy till I came back home again to the Murray region”.
-Now living on the farm where he grew up just outside Urana, part of the North of the Murray region, he’s helping bring rural history to life through his scrap metal art sculptures.
+Now living on the farm where he grew up just outside Urana, he’s helping bring rural history to life through his scrap metal art sculptures.

 Before taking up sculpture making, he recounts building the shed (now his workshop) and watering trees nearby, while thinking, “I'm meant to be doing something.
 I don't know what ‘it’ is…and then one day, bang, you know, it all fell in place…it was meant to be.”